 Multicasting involves sending one stream of content to many users simultaneously.

 Suppose you are the IPTV provider, and several users request to stream a live football game.
-You can collect information such as destination IP address from the various users and transmit the stream to all the devices simultaneously.
+You can collect information such as destination IP addresses from the various users and transmit the stream to all the devices simultaneously.

 Multicasting mainly delivers live content, such as TV programs and pay-per-view events.
 Its perks include easy bandwidth management and low latency because the data is not duplicated several times.